ananda-sreenidhi/Sarcasm-Discord-Bot/README.md

 Get the bot's token and paste in a file called `token.txt` stored in the same location as `bot.py`.

 Then go to OAuth2 and select "bot" and copy the URL generated, then paste in your browser.
-Select the server you want to add it to and authorise.
+Select the server you want to add it to and click "authorize".
 You should be good to go!

 Once the bot is in your server, you can call it using: